UPPMAX/UPPMAX-documentation/docs/getting_started/login_bianca.md

 Using an SSH password is considered easiest, where using an SSH key is considered more elegant.

+In a Bianca console environment:

+- Text display is limited to 50kBit/s.
+  This means that if you create a lot of text output, you will have to wait some time before you get your prompt back.
+- Cut, copy and paste work as usual.
+  Be careful to not copy-paste sensitive data!

 ### Login to the Bianca console environment using an SSH password